Why you can’t trust Strava to help you run your backyard COVID marathon

 Our D-Tail technology creates a much higher integrity trace by using a machine-learning-driven human motion model to get a true picture of how runners move through space, together with precise sensor fusion to give us a reading of elevation.

-Combine that with our S-GPS technology, soon to be available in some consumer-grade smartphones, and you can expect a fix that is ten times better than today.
+Combine that with our S-GNSS technology, soon to be available in some consumer-grade smartphones, and you can expect a fix that is ten times better than today.

 Why this really matters

 Running marathons on balconies and back yards is all very well, but when you’re thinking about a near future world where we're told we might be able to...

 - Accurately locate a lone-worker who has taken a tumble in the stairwell of the 6th floor of a high-rise building

 - Get an accurate fix on vulnerable or high-risk persons

 ...then cm-level accuracy in positioning and elevation can mean the difference between life and death.

 Want to find out more about our tech?